jfmm/inclusive-web-design-patterns/readme.md

-# Inclusive Web Design Patterns
+# Inclusive Web Design Pattern Library

 This repository presents a set of open-sourced HTML templates and components that have been desigen with inclusivness and accessibility in mind.